 American Airlines Flagship First Transcontinental

 In addition to coast to coast service, Delta offers its lie-flat Delta One business class product on a number of other domestic routes, which gives it a distinct advantage.
 Plus, it offers some flights on internationally configured Boeing 767 wide-body aircraft, meaning every passenger gets direct aisle access.
-Its other domestic Delta One flights are operated by Boeing 757 aircraft which feature a modern design, but not every seat has direct aisle access.
+Its other domestic Delta One flights are operated by Boeing 757 aircraft which feature a modern design, although your seat may not have direct aisle access.
 Onboard, you'll find Delta's signature Westin Heavenly bedding, lie-flat seats and menus designed by local partners, such as chefs Jon Shook and Vinny Dotolo.

 American Airlines Flagship Business Transcontinental

 United Premium Transcontinental Service

 United's premium transcontinental service features bedding by Saks Fifth Avenue and lie-flat seats, but none of the aircrafts operating these routes offers direct aisle access for everybody, and premium transcontinental passengers don't get access to United's excellent Polaris lounges—there is one located in San Francisco (SFO) and another opened at Newark (EWR) in June 2018.